abhinavbibek/SafeLinkHover/README.md

 ## Features
 - **Real-Time URL Scanning**: Automatically checks the safety of links you hover over using VirusTotal’s advanced analysis.
 - **Safety Indicator**: Displays whether a link is safe or risky directly on the webpage.
-- **Enable/Disable Functionality**: Easily turn the extension on or off with a single button.
 - **Cross-Browser Compatibility**: Works on both Chrome and Firefox browsers.

 ---